KernelWanderers/OCSysInfo/README.md

 - @[Quist](https://github.com/nadiaholmquist) — for extensive amounts of unit testing on various hardware, they helped immensely with fool-proofing OCSysInfo as best as possible, alongside [Joshj23](https://github.com/Joshj23icy)'s immense help with unit testing.

+- @[1Revenger1](https://github.com/1Revenger1) — for implementing input device detection for Linux platforms.

 - @[flababah](https://github.com/flababah/) — for https://github.com/flababah/cpuid.py

 - @[renegadevi](https://gitlab.com/renegadevi) — for extensive amounts of help with fixing the source code's faulty logic.

 - @[khronokernel](https://github.com/khronokernel) — for extensive amounts of help with fixing the source code's faulty logic.

+- @[Apethesis](https://github.com/Apethesis) — for assistance in testing the application in its various stages.